Thursday, 1 October 2020

 And, if you feel that you want to make a financial contribution towards cancer research and care, then by all means do so.
 There are plenty of great organisations out there that are worth of your donation.
-My chosen charity is Breast Cancer Now who organise the annual Wear It Pink day but that by no means is the only one out there.
+My chosen charity is Breast Cancer Now who organise the annual Wear It Pink day but that is by no means the only one out there.

 Please, do your part in keeping this conversation alive, not just for October, but for all 12 months of the year.
 Ignorance can no longer be used an excuse for so many deaths.